iitis/DatagenCopulaBased.jl/README.md

  -0.7223     -0.172507   -1.54419
 ```

-To change a chosen marginals subset `ind` of multivariate Gaussian distributed data `x` by means of bivariate Marshall-Olkin copula:
+To change the chosen marginals subset list in `ind` of themultivariate Gaussian distributed data `x` by means of the bivariate Marshall-Olkin copula run:

 ```julia
 julia> gcop2marshallolkin(x::Matrix{Float64}, ind::Vector{Int}, λ1::Float64 = 1., λ2::Float64 = 1.5; naive::Bool = false)
 ```
-all univariate marginal distributions are Gaussian and unaffected by a transformation.
+all univariate marginal distributions are Gaussian and unaffected by the transformation.
+In the keyword `naive` is `true` uses the naive resampling.
-We require `length(ind) = 2` `λ1 ≧ 0` and `λ2 ≧ 0`.
-The parameter `λ12` is computed from expected
-correlation between both changed marginals.
+The algorithm requires `length(ind) = 2` `λ₁ ≥ 0` and `λ₂ ≥ 0`.
+The parameter `λ₁₂` is computed from expected correlation between both changed marginals.

 ```julia